 The new rental amount is based on rents in the local market for similar leases ('comparable premises').
-If after the review, it's found that the rents in the local area have increased then the rent for the premises can be increased.
+If after the review it's found that rents in the local area have increased,the rent for the premises can be increased.

-The use of the premises can have a significant effect on the open market rental value.
-If the lease allows the tenant to use the premises for a variety of purposes, the open market rental value will be calculated as if they are being used for their most valuable purpose.
+The use of a premises can have a significant effect on an open market rental value.
+If a lease allows a tenant to use premises for a variety of purposes, the open market rental value will generally be calculated as if they are being used for their most valuable purpose.

 For example, if office rents are higher than rents for storage space and the lease allows the use of the premises to be either offices or storage, the rent will be calculated as if the premises were offices.

-What happens if the landlord and tenant can't agree?
+What happens if the landlord and tenant can't agree on a rent increase?

-If both parties can’t agree on a new rate, there are established dispute resolution processes and arbitrations systems in place.
+If both parties can’t agree on a new rate, there are established dispute resolution processes and arbitration systems in place.

-Some leases may contain Alternative Dispute Resolution (ADR) provisions, which means a third party can be appointed to make an independent decision and impose a new rent or keep the rent the same.
+Some leases may contain Alternative Dispute Resolution (ADR) provisions, which means that a third party can be appointed to make an independent decision on whether to impose a new rent or keep the rent the same.

 If the parties are in disagreement, or if ADR is being used, the rent continues to be paid at the old rate until a new rent has been agreed.
-Once the new amount is agreed, rent can be backdated to the review date.
-This means that the tenant will need to pay the difference that may be owed to the landlord between the old rent and new rent.
-Interest can also be charged on this.
+Once the new amount is agreed upon, the new rent may be backdated to the review date.
+This means that the tenant may need to pay the difference between the old rent and the new rent to the landlord.
+Interest can also be charged on this difference.